 Morphological identification

 Seawater of 1 liter was immediately preserved with a mixture of neutralized formaldehyde and acidic Lugol’s iodine solution at a ratio of 6:1.
 Two methods were applied for the quantitative analysis of phytoplankton communities, (a) the standard method of cell counting under a Zeiss AxioVert 100 inverted microscope [1], preceded by serial sedimentations and final concentration of individuals into settling chambers of 25 ml, and (b) sample filtration (300 ml, 2 replicates) through nitrate cellulose membranes of 0.45 μm mesh [2] followed by transillumination of the filter with immersion oil and observation under a Zeiss Axiolab upright microscope.
 This approach was adopted due to the observed underestimation of the smaller fraction of phytoplankton (<10 μm) by the Utermöhl method.
+A graph of the cumulative number of species (y axis) over new fields of vision (x axis) was plotted for 30 random samples to estimate the optimal sample surveying effort.
+The levelling off of this accumulation curve indicated the minimum number of fields to be counted in the specific magnification to provide a good sample representation.
 The results for both methods were expressed as number of cells per liter and combined in a single dataset.
-Sufficient species detection in samples was verified by a plateau in the species accumulation curve of a sample.

 Molecular identification